johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 RFC 6781 describes two ZSK rolls, a Pre-Publish ZSK roll and a Double-Signature ZSK roll.
-In a multi-signer environment, the Double-Signature ZSK roll has fewer synchronisation requirements, but is negerally undesirable because it leads to more signatures.
+In a multi-signer environment, the Double-Signature ZSK roll has fewer synchronization requirements, but is generally undesirable because it leads to more signatures.
 We will first look at the Double-Signature ZSK roll.